panthomakos/sham/README.markdown

       end
     end

-You could create a paramter sham like this:
+You could create a parameter sham like this:

     # in sham/user.rb
     Sham.config(User) do |c|